fizista/micropython-umqtt.simple2/README.rst

 Support MQTT Version 3.1.1 only.

+It certainly works with micropython ports: esp8266 and esp32.
+It should also work with other ports, but the library was not tested under other ports.

 Differences between umqtt.simple and umqtt.simple2
 --------------------------------------------------
 * When sending messages from QoS=1, there is no problem with "suspending"